Cognitive miser: Economics

-Cognitive misers could also be one of the contributors to the prisoner's dilemma in gaming theory.
+Cognitive misers could also be one of the contributors to the prisoner's dilemma in game theory.
 To save cognitive energy, cognitive misers tend to assume that other people are similar to themselves.
 That is, habitual cooperators assume most of the others as cooperators, and habitual defectors assume most of the others as defectors.
-Since cooperators offer to play more often, and fellow cooperators will also more often accept their offer, the researchers arrived at the consensus that cooperators would have a higher expected payoff compared with defectors when certain boundary conditions are met.
+Experimental research has shown that since cooperators offer to play more often, and fellow cooperators will also more often accept their offer, cooperators would have a higher expected payoff compared with defectors when certain boundary conditions are met.

 Mass communication

 Lack of public support towards emerging techniques are commonly attributed to lack of relevant information and the low scientific literacy among the public.
 Known as the knowledge deficit model, this point of view is based on idealistic assumptions that education for science literacy could increase public support of science, and the focus of science communication should be increasing scientific understanding among lay public.
 However, the relationship between information and attitudes towards scientific issues are not empirically supported.

 Based on the assumption that human beings are cognitive misers and tend to minimize the cognitive costs, low-information rationality was introduced as an empirically grounded alternative in explaining decision making and attitude formation.
-Rather than using an in-depth understanding of scientific topics, people make decisions based on other shortcuts or heuristics such as ideological predistortions or cues from mass media, and therefore use only as much information as necessary.
+Rather than using an in-depth understanding of scientific topics, people make decisions based on other shortcuts or heuristics such as ideological predistortions or cues from mass media due to the subconscious compulsion to use only as much information as necessary.
 The less expertise citizens have on an issue initially, the more likely they will rely on these shortcuts.
 Further, people spend less cognitive effort in buying toothpaste than they do when picking a new car, and that difference in information-seeking is largely a function of the costs.

 The cognitive miser theory thus has implications for persuading the public: attitude formation is a competition between people's value systems and prepositions (or their own interpretive schemata) on a certain issue, and how public discourses frame it.
 Framing theory suggest that the same topic will result in different interpretations among audience, if the information is presented in different ways.
 Audiences' attitude change is closely connected with relabeling or re-framing the certain issue.
 In this sense, effective communication can be achieved if media provide audiences with cognitive shortcuts or heuristics that are resonate with underlying audience schemata.